Why going to school is important

 Tips to help improve your child’s attendance

-• Encourage your child to take on hobbies that your child enjoys such as sports and clubs.
-This will help them develop positive relationships outside of the classroom.
+- Encourage your child to take on hobbies that they enjoy such as sports and clubs.
+This will help them develop positive relationships outside of the classroom setting.

 Get advice

-Speak to your school if you have concerns about your child’s attendance or behaviour.
+Speak to your school and ask for support if you have concerns about your child’s attendance.

 Updated